KianaM1/Bioinfo/week07/readme.md

 # Solution to Assignment 7

-## 1. Add code to last week's Makefile to create bigWig coverage tracks.
+## 1. Add code to last week's Makefile to create BigWig coverage tracks.
-- In your README.md, demonstrate the use of your Makefile to generate a BAM file for both the original data and the second sequencing data obtained with a different instrument.
+In your README.md, demonstrate the use of your Makefile to generate a BAM file for:
+- The original data
+- The second sequencing data obtained with a different instrument

 ## 2. Visualize the GFF annotations and both wiggle and BAM files in IGV.